 - name: address-pool-1

-Once the configMap is created, MetalLB will be active.
+Once the configMap is created, MetalLB is active.
 Time to try it out!

 You can test the new MetalLB configuration by creating an example web service, and you can use one from a previous article in this series: Kube Verify.
 Use the same image to test that MetalLB is working as expected: